bbauska/zombiePolitics/README.md

 that make them possible.
-For instance, such assaults say nothing about the increas­ ing militarization of public schools, the right-wing attempts to defund them so they can be privatized, the rampant inequality that approximates a form of class warfare, or the racism often at the heart of such practices.5
+For instance, such assaults say nothing about the increas­ ing militarization of public schools, the right-wing attempts to defund them so they can be privatized, the rampant inequality that approximates a form of class warfare, or the racism often at the heart of such practices.5</p>

-Such actions are now normalized within the discourse of an authoritarian pol­ itics fueled by both the increasing militarization of all levels of society and legiti­ mated further through a harsh and cruel notion of Economic Darwinism.There are no shades of gray in this militarized discourse, no room for uncertainty, thought­
+<p>Such actions are now normalized within the discourse of an authoritarian pol­
+itics fueled by both the increasing militarization of all levels of society and legiti­ mated further through a harsh and cruel notion of Economic Darwinism.There are no shades of gray in this militarized discourse, no room for uncertainty, thought­